-Lecture Questions:
+Lecture Questions: 10%

 Each week there will be a series of lecture videos to watch.
-You will answer questions based on the videos.
+You will answer multiple choice questions based on the videos.
 The questions are intended to be straightforward to answer if you watch the videos, or read the equivalent chapter of the textbook.
-One of the prompts will always be for you ask a question based on the lecture.
-This could be an aspect of the lecture you did not understand, or a follow up question of something you want explained further.
-Full credit will be given for any question related to the lecture videos or textbook sections.
+The lecture questions will be administered on cuLearn with the due date and time noted there.